refinedev/refine/documentation/docs/api-reference/antd/hooks/table/useTable.md

 React.Dispatch<React.SetStateAction<number>> | undefined
 ```

-A function to set current page size state.
+A function to set the current page size state.
 If pagination is disabled, it will be `undefined`.

 ### `pageCount`